leonardovcl/sweet-control/README.md

 :small_blue_diamond:
 [Authors](#authors-and-acknowledgment)

-> Sweet Control is a web-based system designed to help with food ingredients inventory management.
+:red_circle: **Sweet Control is a web-based system designed to help with food ingredients inventory management.** :red_circle:

 * Register different Ingredients and their respective Inventories informations, including total and left amounts, price and expiration date.